 Labourers carry out manual tasks in a variety of settings, but commonly work in construction where they help erect scaffolding, clean-up sites and assist specialised workers such as painters and electricians.
 The manual tasks are generally non-complex and able to be performed with some basic, on-the-job training.
-Labourers are not required to have a trade profession, some labourers are particularly skilled in a certain area, such as bricklaying or scaffolding.
+Some labourers are particularly skilled in a certain area, such as bricklaying or scaffolding.
 Occasionally they take up dangerous tasks like handling chemicals or removing lead from buildings.

 Choose an industry to work in.
 In addition to construction, Labourers may also work in areas such as manufacturing, landscaping and demolition.

 Consider taking part in on-the-job training or completing a TAFE course to build on the knowledge you’ve acquired on the job.

 - Safe Work Practices